$48.85-$60.51 hourly / $8,466.69-$10,488.74 monthly / $101,600.28-$125,864.88 annual

 Performs related duties as assigned.

-A Senior Programmer Analyst performs systems analysis, design, and programming duties involving highly complex computer applications and programs; provides technical direction to programming staff on a project-by-project basis.
+A Senior Applications Developer/Programmer performs systems analysis, design, and programming duties involving highly complex computer applications and programs; provides technical direction to programming staff on a project-by-project basis.

-A Supervising Systems and Programming Analyst is responsible for supervising the work of a small group of programming staff, provides liaison with operating units affected by studies, and personally performs the most difficult systems analysis, design, and programming work of the unit.
+A Team Leader, Applications Development and Programming is responsible for supervising the work of an assigned team of programming staff, provides liaison with operating units affected by studies, and personally performs the most difficult systems analysis, design, and programming work of the unit.

-An Assistant Programmer Analyst performs routine programming duties and performs progressively more difficult assignments in problem analysis and systems design under the work direction of journey-level programming staff.
+An Assistant Applications Developer/Programmer performs routine to moderately complex programming duties and performs progressively more difficult assignments in problem analysis and systems design under the work direction of journey-level programming staff.

-General supervision is received from a Systems and Programming Manager or Supervising Systems and Programming Analyst.
+General supervision is received from a Systems and Programming Manager or supervisory programming staff.
 General supervision is exercised over assigned programming staff on a project-by-project basis.

 Complex computer programming techniques

-Programming languages such as C, C++, Visual Basic, Java, COBOL, ACMS, Visual Basic for Applications (VBA), ABAP, etc.
+Programming languages such as C, C++, C#, .Net, Visual Basic, Java, COBOL, ACMS, Visual Basic for Applications (VBA), PeopleCode, PHP, PL/SQL, Python, etc.

 Enterprise Resource Planning (ERP) systems such as SAP, Peoplesoft, Oracle, etc.

-Capabilities of mainframes, application, database, and web servers and other equipment
+Capabilities of computer, application, database, and web servers and other equipment

 Web page design and development using tools such as .ASP, Dreamweaver, Visual Studio, SAP Portals, etc.